yikwid/yikwid-browser/README.md

 ### How to make a patch

-The easiest way to make patches is to go to the LibreWolf source folder:
+The easiest way to make patches is to go to the Yikwid Browser source folder:
 ```
-cd librewolf-$(cat version)
+cd yikwid-$(cat version)
 git init
 git add <path_to_file_you_changed>
 git commit -am initial-commit
 git diff > ../mypatch.patch
 ```
-We have Gitter / Matrix rooms, and on the website we have links to the various issue trackers.

 ### How to work on an existing patch

-The easiest way to make patches is to go to the LibreWolf source folder:
+The easiest way to make patches is to go to the Yikwid Browser source folder:
 ```
 make fetch # get the firefox tarball
 ./scripts/git-patchtree.sh patches/sed-patches/disable-pocket.patch